USEPA/epanet-manual/docs/analysis_algorithms.rst

      where :math:`\epsilon` = pipe roughness and :math:`d` = pipe diameter.

-     Based on friction factor equations described above and Darcy-Weisbach equation in Table 3.1, resistance coefficient is not a function of flow and linear relationship exists between head loss and flow when Re > 2000.
+     Based on friction factor equations described above and Darcy-Weisbach equation in :numref:`table-pipe_headloss_formulas`, resistance coefficient is not a function of flow and linear relationship exists between head loss and flow when Re > 2000.
 If Re > 2000, resistance coefficient depends on pipe flow and the sensitivity of resistance  coefficient to flow needs to be computed in order to calculate :math:`{g}_{ij}`